The Quiet Epidemic

 The Quiet Epidemic – Hot Docs 2022

 The controversy surrounding Lyme disease is explored in .
-Since it was first discovered in 1975, the common belief about Lyme disease is that it is a non-chronic condition that can just be treated with antibiotics.
+Since it was first discovered in 1975, the belief about Lyme disease is that it is a non-chronic condition that can just be treated with antibiotics.
 However, there is much evidence to suggest that this is not the case and doctors and activists fight for the CDC and IDSA definitions of Lyme disease to be updated.

 The Quiet Epidemic is a documentary directed by Lindsay Keys and Winslow Crane-Murdoch, both of whom met while being treated for Lyme.
 The film’s primary subject is Julia Bruzzese, a young woman who has been wheelchair-bound with Chronic Lyme Disease since she was 11 and whose father fights for Julia to get treatment from a medical community that doesn’t believe she even has Lyme.
 The controversy surrounding Chronic Lyme Disease dates back decades when the Centre for Disease Control and Infectious Diseases Society of America created their original tests for Lyme, which some argue is now greatly outdated.